 I am working on an e-book on Marketing for Writers.
 Writers find it very difficult to promote themselves and their work/s – that is, outside of their circle of friends.

-At one time in my varied career I ran a networking group for women in small business, and I was always ‘paranoid’ about one topic – and I still am.
+At one time in my varied career.
+I ran a networking group for women in small business, and I was always ‘paranoid’ about one topic – and I still am.
 Business Cards.
-I actually believe that everyone would benefit by having a card with their details on it – ok, if you are not in business we can call the card a ‘name card’ or ‘contact card’.
+I actually believe that everyone would benefit by having a card with their details on it.
+If you are not in business we can call the card a ‘name card’ or ‘contact card’.

 Writers will find that these are probably the most powerful (and inexpensive) tool that you can have in your ‘arsenal’ of toys and tools to promote your business.

 Once upon a time, it was costly and time-consuming to create quality business cards, but these days it is easier and cheaper.
 By all means, work with your local printer (and I suggest that you get quotes and compare various offers) but I find that Vistaprint is excellent for the price.

 A must-have for all writers is a card with

 - your name